OCA/oca-github-bot/README.rst

 These actions are also run nightly on all repos.

-Also nightly, wheels are generated for all addons repositories and rsynced to a PEP 503 simple index.
+Also nightly, wheels are generated for all addons repositories and rsynced to a PEP 503 simple index or twine uploaded to compatible indexes.

 On Pull Request review
 ----------------------